Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Geometry of the dynamical lattice regulator

 attached to the oriented link \((n, n+\hat\mu)\).
 Matter fields are collected in a variable \(\Phi(n)\) living in some representation space of \(G\).
 Examples are \(\Phi(n)\in\R\) for a real scalar field, \(\Phi(n)\in\C^N\) for a complex scalar multiplet, and a spinor representation for fermions.
 The collection of all \(U_\mu(n)\) and \(\Phi(n)\) on \(\Lambda\) forms the usual field content of a lattice gauge theory.

 The new ingredient is a geometry field

 which assigns to each abstract site \(n\in\Lambda\) a point \(x(n)\in\R^d\) in physical Euclidean space.
-In the torus formulation one instead takes \(x(n)\in T^d\) and works with the shortest–distance representative of coordinate differences; the local constructions in Sections~2.2–2.6 are unchanged.
+In the torus formulation one instead takes \(x(n)\in \T^d\) and works with the shortest distance representative of coordinate differences; the local constructions in what follows are unchanged.

 It is often convenient to regard the geometry field $x$ as part of an \emph{extended} field multiplet, alongside the gauge and matter fields: